Skip to main content

 ESMA's statement on AI in investment services and the EBA's work on AI in banking both point back to familiar responsibilities around governance, oversight, fairness, and client outcomes.

-In practice, that means using AI to shrink the review burden, not to remove human accountability.
+In practice, that means using AI to shrink the review burden while keeping human accountability intact.

 People still need to decide how rules are interpreted, how edge cases are handled, and what remediation follows when patterns of harm are found.